-Texture is not the only thing that distinguishes matcha from sencha green tea.
-Another stark contrast between the two teas is the conditions in which they’re grown in.
+Texture is not the only thing distinguishing matcha from sencha green tea.
+Another stark contrast between the two teas is the conditions in which they’re grown.

 Image of covering green tea to block sunlight before harvesting